Creating a More Perfect Democracy

 Banquet speaker Elaine Weiss, the author of The Woman’s Hour: The Great Fight to Win the Vote., inspired the audience with details of how Carrie Chapman Catt, Alice Paul and others worked to get the Tennessee Legislature to adopt the 19th Amendment in 1920.
 Weiss is pictured in the slideshow below with Admin.
 Mgr.
 Jean Dugan.

 Other delegates from Missouri were Cheryl Barnes, Donna Hoch, Evelyn Maddox and Pauline Testerman (Kansas City), Jill Young (SEMO), Meredith Donaldson and Sharon Schneeberger (Columbia), Angie Dunlap, Debby Howard, Nancy Miller and her granddaughter Bella White, Jennifer Rushing, Sydell Shayer, Catherine Stenger and Louise Wilkerson (St. Louis), Joan Gentry and Lorraine Sandstrom (SWMO).

-Mexico to host state board meeting after spring conference in KC
+Mexico hosts state board meeting after spring conference in KC

 The state board met in Mexico, MO, on July 20-21.
 Thanks to Sharon Swon for making the arrangements.
 The board scheduled a fall board meeting in Columbia on Sept.
 14, an educational fall workshop in Sedalia Nov.
 9-10 and the LWVMO Spring Convention in St. Louis May 3-4, 2019.